Foundations of Glens Falls Nation

 In an effort to increase ventilation with outdoor air to the greatest extent possible, classroom windows, office windows, and other windows throughout each building can remain open during the school day unless inclement weather, outdoor air temperatures, or other health and safety protocols require them to be shut.

-Each of the district’s building HVAC systems will be upgraded with HEPA-grade MERV-13 air filtration filters.
+Each of the district’s building HVAC systems will be upgraded with HEPA-grade MERV-11 air filtration filters.
 The Minimum Efficiency Reporting Value (MERV) is an effectiveness scale that goes from 1 to 16, where a larger number indicates a higher filter efficiency and the ability to capture smaller particles.
-The MERV-13 category captures 95-99% of particulates (0.30-1.0 microns in size), and is used in hospitals.
 These new filters will be installed in every building HVAC system, and in each classroom Uni-vent air handling system, if the room has one.

 Any changes or additions to facilities will comply with the requirements of the 2020 New York State Uniform Fire Prevention and Building Code (BC) and the State Energy Conservation Code, and will be submitted to the Office of Facilities Planning.
 Detailed floor plans will be submitted to OFP for any classrooms, libraries, cafeterias, auditoriums, gymnasiums, doors, and other points of congregation where dividers are installed.
 Any plastic separators used will comply with the 2020 NYS Building Code section 2606.